shoelace-style/shoelace/docs/resources/contributing.md

 Parts let you target a specific element inside the component's shadow DOM but, by design, you can't target a part's children or siblings.
 You can _only_ customize the part itself.
 Use a part when you need to allow a single element inside the component to accept styles.

 This convention can be relaxed when the developer experience is greatly improved by not following these suggestions.

-### A Note About Sass

-The Shoelace _source_ is developed using Sass for the convenience of nested selectors, imports, and tedious things such as color palette generation.
-By design, Sass variables, color functions, and other preprocessor-specific feaures are not used in the source and will not be accepted in a PR.

-Consumers of the library should never need to worry about preprocessing the library.

 ### Form Controls